-Here are the basics about three of the most popular cloud hosting solutions, as well as distinct advantages and disadvantages when it comes to choosing between VPS Hosting, Cloud Dedicated Hosting or Private Cloud Hosting.
+Here are the basics about three of the most popular cloud hosting solutions, as well as distinct advantages and disadvantages when it comes to choosing between cloud vs VPS.

-The term “VPS” stands for Virtual Private Server.
+When looking at the difference between VPS vs Cloud Server, you must first understand the term VPS stands for Virtual Private Server.
 Let’s break down each part of this server type to its basic function.

 Virtual in VPS simply means that you do not own a physical server.
 Instead, you have a virtual instance that is working on a parent server.